aemysites/sausaxen-iag-da/tools/plugins/text-to-html/README.md

    - **Quote Block**: Styled quotation with attribution
    - **Table Block**: Tabular data presentation
    - **Tabs Block**: Tabbed content organization
+5. **Enter DA Auth Token** (Optional): Provide your own authentication token
+   - Leave empty to use the default token
+   - Get your token from the DA console or developer tools

 ### Step 5: Use the HTML
 1. **Copy HTML** to clipboard for use elsewhere